 3.1.6.1 Maximum Funding Determined by Tier Assignment

-The commission assigns each organization to a maximum allocation tier, which determines the maximum amount of funding the organization can receive in response to its regular budget request.
+The commission assigns each organization to a maximum allocation tier, which determines the maximum amount of funding the organization can receive in its regular budget request.

 3.1.6.2 Annual Adjustment of Tiers

 The commission will annually evaluate the number of tiers and total number of organizations to assign to each tier before assigning organizations to such tiers.
 The commission may increase or reduce the maximum allocation for the lowest tier throughout the fiscal year depending on the amount of funds available and the number of new organizations that request funding.
-The commission may also reduce the amount allocated for the current fiscal year to organizations in other tiers if those organizations do not submit a regular budget request at the first opportunity the commission provides.

 3.1.6.3 Initial Tier Assignment